yo3gfh/procview/README.md

 **Features**

-* create, kill and change process priority
+* create and kill process, change process priority
 * list imported/exported modules, along with other PE information

 Please note that this is cca.
 20 years old code, not particullary something